Brookswood-Fernridge (Langley) — A Buyer’s Guide

 What is Bylaw 6195 / CD-131 doing in Brookswood?

-For the moment, largely yes — but the ground is shifting.
-Brookswood's historical character is 7,000+ sq ft estate lots, mature conifers, equestrian culture, zero condos, effectively zero townhomes, and a population density approximately 75% lower than the rest of Langley.
-The 2024–2026 Bill 44 / SSMUH overlay, the Bromley project, the 60-building Rinn approval, and the 37-lot subdivision approval at 32 Avenue collectively signal the start of a re-rating.
-Existing single-family character in the deep interior remains for the next few years; the perimeter (200 Street, 40 Avenue, eventually 32 Avenue) is the leading edge of densification.
+For the moment largely yes, but the ground is shifting.
+Historical character is 7,000+ sq ft estate lots, mature conifers, equestrian culture, zero condos.
+The 2024-2026 SSMUH overlay, the Bromley project, the Rinn approval, and the 32 Avenue subdivision collectively signal the start of a re-rating.
+Single-family character in the deep interior remains for the next few years; the perimeter (200 Street, 40 Avenue, eventually 32 Avenue) is the leading edge of densification.

 What to read next

-- · Brookswood-Fernridge area page — the snapshot companion to this pillar
+- · Brookswood-Fernridge area page — the snapshot companion to this guide

-- · Walnut Grove pillar — the established-school, larger-lot alternative
+- · Walnut Grove — the established-school, larger-lot alternative

-- · Willoughby pillar — the SkyTrain-corridor new-construction alternative
+- · Willoughby — the SkyTrain-corridor new-construction alternative

-- · Fort Langley pillar — the heritage-village character alternative
+- · Fort Langley — the heritage-village character alternative

-- · Otter pillar — the south-Langley ALR-acreage alternative — $400–700K cheaper per parcel for 12 minutes of additional commute
+- · Otter — the south-Langley farmland-acreage alternative — $400–700K cheaper per parcel for 12 minutes of additional commute

-- · Campbell Valley pillar — the ALR acreage neighbour to the immediate south — anchored by the 1,326-acre Campbell Valley Regional Park
+- · Campbell Valley — the farmland-acreage neighbour to the immediate south — anchored by the 1,326-acre Campbell Valley Regional Park

 - · Bill 44 / SSMUH guide — the provincial framework behind SSMUH-2